 Irrespective of that, England will aim to turn up the heat.
 A significant part of the English battle plan will be to play at a sustained speed that leaves the French, schooled in the slower, heavy-duty combat of the Top 14, struggling to fill their lungs.

-However, should it not go to plan, which is a regular hazard, England have another crucial asset.
+However, should it not go to plan, which is a regular Six Nations hazard, England have another crucial asset.
 Adaptability.
-Wood's performance at No.8 in Dublin, moving there from flanker to cover for the injured Ben Morgan, illustrates the point.
+Wood’s performance at No.8 in Dublin, moving there from blindside flanker to cover for the injured Ben Morgan, illustrates the point.
 In dire conditions, behind an England scrum that did not dominate and had shaky moments, Wood was flinty.
 He refused to be hustled and harried in the driving rain, keeping the link with Ben Youngs at scrum-half strong.

-And here's the thing.
-Apart from moving across to scrummage at No.8 when Morgan went off against and , Wood, who has been mainly at blindside for England and at openside for Northampton, says he has not played No.8 for seven or eight years.
+And here’s the thing.
+Apart from moving across to scrummage at No.8 when Morgan went off against New Zealand and Scotland, Wood, who has been mainly at blindside for England and at openside for Northampton, says he has not played No.8 for seven or eight years.
 “I worked with the England No.9s in training, and played at No.8 a lot as a kid.
-I also had a few games there as a Colt and maybe a couple for Seconds, but outside these three games for England I've never played there as a pro.”
+I also had a few games there as a Colt and maybe a couple for Worcester Seconds, but outside these three games for England I’ve never played there as a pro.”

 As for his showing at No.8 in Dublin, where he outshone an out-of-sorts Jamie Heaslip, he dismisses his ability to adapt so impressively with the observation:“The surface was rough, with mountains of turf to dig the ball out of when the scrums were crabbing, but I felt I dealt with it okay.”